Step 9 of Alcoholics Anonymous (AA)

-Step 9 requires the recovering alcoholic to be willing to go to any lengths to make amends.
+Step 9 requires one to be willing to go to any lengths to make amends, provided they don’t end up causing somebody new or additional harm.
 The individual must be willing to take this step no matter how severe the personal consequences.
 If making amends requires the person to report a past crime, he or she must be willing to go to jail to complete this step on the road to recovery.
 The spiritual aspect of the mandate encourages the recovering individual to seek strength and guidance to do the right thing from a higher power and from the others engaged in the program.

-The way a recovering alcoholic transitions into the 9th step of Alcoholics Anonymous is to take the list he or she created of people harmed from step 8 and divide the list into four categories.
+One may find it easier to break into categories what one needs to make amends for.
 These categories determine the way the person approaches the process of making amends.
 The first category should include all of the people to whom the person can make full amends as soon as he or she is sober.
 The second category should include those people to whom the person will make partial amends, because full restitution would cause more harm than good.

 The third category should include the people who should not be contacted until a full and certain recovery has been achieved.
 This might include a child who could be disappointed if a recovery process results in a relapse.
 Last, the fourth category should separate out anyone to whom it is impossible to make amends, such as a person who has since passed away.
 The guiding principal of this step is to make full amends at the earliest opportunity, as long as such action is feasible, proper, and will not cause additional harm.